TheAwiteb/lprs/docs/commands/remove.md

 ## Usage

 ```
-Usage: lprs remove [OPTIONS] <INDEX-or-NAME>
+Usage: lprs remove [OPTIONS] [INDEX-or-NAME]...

 Arguments:
-  <INDEX-or-NAME>  The vault to remove, index or name
+  [INDEX-or-NAME]...
+The vaults to remove, index or name

 Options:
   -f, --force  Force remove, will not return error if there is no vault with the given index or name
   -h, --help   Print help
 ```

-To remove a vault you need to provide the index or the name of the vault.
+To remove a vaults you need to provide the index or the name of each vault.
 If you provide the index, the vault will be removed by its index, if you provide the name, the vault will be removed the first vault with the given name.